darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "Agreed," Melf said firmly, his voice carrying the weight of a father's convictions.
 "Books can be rewritten, knowledge rediscovered.
 People don't come back.
 The students, the townspeople, my daughters—they're what we're really defending."

-"Freedom matters too," the Administrator added.
+"Freedom matters too," Vera added.
 "Better to burn the archives than let Serathis turn our people into another expansion of their empire."

 Lareth looked at his companions—united in their core priority but each bringing different perspectives on how to protect what mattered most.
 This was the brutal mathematics of defense: everything couldn't be saved, so choices had to be made about what would be sacrificed.